CBS Winter Schedule Announcement Confirms No Surprise ‘Big Brother’ Season, Teases New Shows

 It’s sad news for Big Brother and Celebrity Big Brother fans.
 CBS has recently announced its winter 2020 schedule and it does not include a third season of CBB or a regular BB season.
-Many fans of the hit reality series were suspecting some sort of BB season was coming after longtime show host Julie Chen had some bizarre Twitter activity which all revolved around the show earlier this month.
+Many fans of the hit reality series were expecting some sort of BB season was coming after longtime show host Julie Chen had some bizarre Twitter activity which all revolved around the show earlier this month.
 The new press release from CBS confirms six shows are returning to the network, while also revealing two new series for their primetime lineup.
 The network revealed a February premiere date for Survivor, which will kick off its record-breaking 40th season.

 Season 40 of Survivor will see Jeff Probst back as host, and the show will premiere in the 8 p.m. time slot on February 12, 2020, for a special two-hour episode.
 The following episodes will all be one-hour long.
 According to Men’s Health, the title of Season 40 will be Winners at War, meaning an all-star season is in the works.
 A cast for the new series has not been confirmed by CBS at this time.